-Silver fillings have always been the most reliable options when repairing cracked or chipped teeth.
-This is true even though major weaknesses can cause the silver fillings to crack easily.
-Dental technology has advanced greatly and the area of bonding is not an exception.
-Now we have new materials and fillings that are far superior to the common silver fillings.
-The advancements have also given dentist the ability to create a superior bond between natural teeth and fillings.
-Having these advancements allows for a simple repair by your dentist of old fillings that have cracked.
+When repairing cracked or chipped teeth, silver fillings have always been the most reliable options.
+This is true even though major weaknesses can cause silver fillings to crack easily.
+Thanks to advances in dental technology, we now have materials far superior to common silver fillings.
+These advancements have also given your dentist the ability to create a superior bond between natural teeth and fillings as well as allowing for simple repair of old, cracked fillings.

-Specific weaknesses found by research in silver fillings are:
+Some of the specific weaknesses found in silver fillings are:

-- Mercury can be up to 50% of the makeup of the silver filling.
-Once the silver filling cracks, mercury can leak from the filling and stain the teeth and gums in the area of the silver filling.
+Up to 50% of a silver filling can be made up of mercury.
+Once a silver filling cracks, mercury can leak from the filling and stain the teeth and gums in the area of the silver filling.